 The History of Juneteenth

-Juneteenth, or June 19th, is the date that officially recognizes the day in which slaves were freed.
-Although President Abraham Lincoln had issued the Emancipation Proclamation on January 1st, 1863 it took about two and a half years for the news to reach the southern states where there were still enslaved people.
+Juneteenth, or June 19th, is the date that officially recognizes the day on which slaves were freed.
+Although President Abraham Lincoln had issued the Emancipation Proclamation on January 1st, 1863, it took about two and a half years for the news to reach the southern states where there were still enslaved people.
 About 250,000 people were still being used as slaves until Union General Gordon Granger informed the people of Texas that all slaves were free.

-Making it a Public Holiday
+Making it a Public Holiday in Montclair